iiot2k/call_cpp_from_nodejs/build.md

 and sets to working folder.<br>
 Here you can enter any linux commands.<br>

-To create the compile enviroment, enter on command line:<br>
+To create the compile environment, enter on command line:<br>
 ```
 node-gyp configure
 ```